-To assist with the matching process, your client will hear a short sound sequence, followed by a longer sound sequence.
-To make it more interesting, you can choose between themes: forest, farm, waterside, African animals, or animals around the World.
-You can also play using six, eight, or ten different animal sounds.
+In this exercise, the user is asked to match an animal sound with an image presented.
+To help the matching process, you will hear a short sound sequence, followed by a longer sound sequence.
+To make it more interesting, you can choose a theme and the number of animal sounds.

-Over 6400 unique game configurations and significant data set depth.
+Over 6400 unique exercise configurations and significant data set depth.